1. Home

 On the other hand, with a microinverter system, a part replacement usually requires access to the rooftop solar array, and may require a worker to temporarily uninstall the panel on which it is mounted.

-Although modern microinverters are extremely reliable, the quantity of the equipment (i.e.16 microinverters vs 1 string inverter) does make it more likely that a malfunction could occur and lead to temporary system downtime.
+Although modern microinverters are extremely reliable, the quantity of the equipment (i.e. 16 microinverters rather than one string inverter) makes it more likely a malfunction could occur.
 With that said, microinverters' independent functionality can also prevent failures from impacting the performance of other panels within the system.

-When looking at long-term value, however, the cost vs the ROI of microinverters may tell another story for homeowners going solar.
-If a string inverter must be replaced midway through the panels’ lifetime, new string inverter costs outside of a warranty period may add to the total system cost.
+When looking at long-term value, however, the cost compared to the return on investment of microinverters may tell another story for homeowners going solar.
+If a string inverter must be replaced during the panels’ lifetime, new string inverter costs outside of a warranty period may add to the total system cost.

-On a property where the output efficiency of microinverters is much higher than string inverters, it may also be possible to make up the premium costs of adoption by generating more solar power overall, and avoiding additional utility expenses.
+On a property where the output efficiency of microinverters is much higher than string inverters, it may also be possible to make up the premium costs of adoption by generating more solar power overall, shortening the solar payback period for your system, and avoiding additional utility expenses.

-For a string inverter system to operate efficiently, all of the panels along each string should be exposed to similar sunlight conditions throughout the day, producing roughly the same amount of solar power in each moment.
+For a string inverter system to operate efficiently, all the panels along each string should be exposed to similar sunlight conditions throughout the day, producing roughly the same amount of solar power consistently.

 Although this may not be a problem for homes with large roof faces, or on ground-mounted solar panels, buildings with complicated roofs and limited installation space may be better suited for a microinverter-based system.